jeffrey9911/nonGDW-Project-2350/PACMAN_FINAL_VERSION_LiJeffrey_LeeJustin_FanTiantian_ZhangJingyao/readme.txt

 if you come in contact with the car you lose and both will reset position.

 Movement: W - forward, A - left, S - backward, D - right
+Toggles: We are using Imgui for shadow, post-processing, particle effects.

 acknowledgements: